aarongustafson/aaron-gustafson.com/src/posts/2019-02-22-jack-johnson-trolled-for-his-shot-at-equality-and-inspired-future-generations-of-black-athlete-activists.md

 ---
-title: "Jack Johnson “trolled” for his shot at equality and inspired future generations of black athlete activists"
+title: "Jack Johnson “trolled” for his shot at equality and inspired future generations of Black athlete activists"
 date: 2019-02-22 09:33:30 -08:00
 comments: true
 tags: ["Black History", influences]
-description: "Jack Johnson’s unwillingness to settle for what he was given as a black man in early 20th Century America became an example for future athletes to use their visibility to agitate for change"
+description: "Jack Johnson’s unwillingness to settle for what he was given as a Black man in early 20th Century America became an example for future athletes to use their visibility to agitate for change"
-twitter_text: "Jack Johnson’s unwillingness to settle for what he was given as a black man in early 20th Century America became an example for future athletes to agitate for change"
+twitter_text: "Jack Johnson’s unwillingness to settle for what he was given as a Black man in early 20th Century America became an example for future athletes to agitate for change"
 series:
   name: "Honoring Black History"
   tag: series-black-history